Understanding DevOps

 Collaboration between development and operations teams

 Dev and ops need to collaborate from the start.
-By involving ops early, developers can learn about potential infra reqs or constraints that may affect their code.
-This joint effort aids in aligning both teams’ goals and expectations, resulting in easier project execution.
+By involving ops early, developers can learn about potential infrastructure requirements or constraints that may affect their code.
+This joint effort aids in aligning both teams' goals and expectations, resulting in easier project execution.

-Moreover, this partnership allows for better monitoring and troubleshooting throughout the app’s life.
-Ops teams can provide valuable insights on performance metrics and pinpoint potential issues before they worsen.
-Devs can then optimize their code to enhance user experience.
+Moreover, this partnership allows for better monitoring and troubleshooting throughout the app's life.
+Operations teams can provide valuable insights on performance metrics and pinpoint potential issues before they worsen.
+Developers can then optimize their code to enhance user experience.

 Prioritizing security and performance in the development process